Rated Excellent Online

 Secured Loan on an HMO Property

 Houses in Multiple Occupation require specialist lenders for second charge finance.
-Licensing, Article 4 directions and rental income assessment all play a role.
-A broker with HMO experience can identify the right lender for your property.
+Licensing, Article 4 directions, fire safety compliance and rental income assessment all play a role.
+A broker with proven HMO experience can identify which FCA-authorised specialist lenders are currently active and what criteria they apply.
+Expect more detailed due diligence than for a standard buy-to-let second charge.

 £283 Avg. monthly saving